Easy Olive Dip with Almonds

 See the recipe card below for more information on ingredients and quantities.

 - Toast the almonds: Heat a pan on the stovetop on medium-low to medium heat.
-Add the almonds and toast until lightly golden, stirring frequently, for 5 to 10 minutes.
+Add the almonds and toast until lightly golden, stirring frequently, for 5-10 minutes.

 - Blend the cream cheese and mayonnaise: Blend the softened cream cheese with the mayonnaise in a bowl.